koitu/dotfiles/README.md

 sudo stow termite -t /root
 ```

-To uninstall use the `-D` argument
+To uninstall use the `-D` argument:

 ```
 stow -D i3